richardclose/memidx/README.md

 resembling property getters, i.e. those with no arguments and a return type other than `Unit`, and which are not compiler-generated members of case classes or tuples such as `productIterator`, are mapped.
-There is special-case handing of Options, such that `Some(x)` is converted the same way as `x`, and `None` is converted to `ConversionsTo.nilValue`.
+There is special-case handing of `Options`, such that `Some(x)` is converted the same way as `x`, and `None` is converted to `ConversionsTo.nilValue`.

 A tuple of objects may be indexed the same way: the index values are as they would be if the objects were concatenated.
 The names of the properties have "_0", "_1" etc appended to them to ensure uniqueness.

-An instance of `Config` may be supplied, in order to control which methods are enumerated by `members`, and in what order, and to provide additional methods, or override the generated mapping of existing methods.
+Control of which members are shown, in what order, overriding of the conversion of selected members, addition of members, and association of descriptive names for display, is provided by `MemberIndexerView`.
+These are created by calling `MemberIndexer.view`, which returns a builder object that creates a `MemberIndexerView`.

 The use case for `MemberIndexer` was a requirement to present case classes as HTML in a generic way.